greendoescode/vlc-rpc/README.md

  - This program does NOT allow you to stream media to others

 ## Known Bugs
+ - If you get an error saying something along the lines of "Find 1 high severity vulnerability", run "npm audit fix".

- - Currently none!
-If you find any bugs, please report them in [Issues](https://github.com/GreenDiscord/vlc-rpc/issues) or the [Discord](https://discord.gg/CHegxjdFCD)
+ - If you find any bugs, please report them in [Issues](https://github.com/GreenDiscord/vlc-rpc/issues) or the [Discord](https://discord.gg/CHegxjdFCD)